From DNA to Disease

 This site presents biology as a layered system, where measurement, regulation, and phenotype are connected rather than isolated.

-Modern biology is structured because biology itself is structured.
+Modern biology can feel fragmented, but the underlying system is deeply structured.
 DNA encodes potential.
 Regulatory systems determine accessibility.
 RNA reflects active programs.
 Proteins execute function.
 Disease emerges when these layers interact over time.

 Step 1 — Understand What Is Being Measured